nick-etuk/workstation1/README.md

 # Introduction

-This is a set of scripts that setup your workstation for developing applications.
+This is a set of scripts that setup your workstation for developing applications. for example, if you are working on an app that has Android, IOS and web clients, Python or dotnet backends with multiple databases and middleware, you will be dealing with several IDEs and development tools.
+Further, if you have colleagues who use a variety of Windows, Ubuntu and Mac workstations, the complexity setting up workstations so you can all work together quickly on the same app will increase.

+You can have several apps or projects, and switch between them through one menu.

+Workstation1 will help you configure your worksation, and then share that configuration with others.
-It contains scripts that install the IDEs and package managers involved in building applications with frontends, backends, docker containers, node modules, dotnet packages and so on.
+It contains scripts that install the IDEs and package managers involved in building applications with frontends, backends, docker images, node modules and dotnet packages.
 It works on Windows, WSL, Ubuntu and MacOS.

-The scripts can be written in Powershell, Shell Script (Bash), Python or Pearl.
+Your configuration scripts can be written in Powershell, Shell Script (Bash), Python or Pearl.
 It shows a menu that lets you choose which development activity you want to startup.

+Your workstation configuration scripts can be in an existing repo, or their own repo, or both.

 The menus contain activities for each of your major development projects.
 ![image info](./doc/troubleshooting/image-menu.png)